 Some HULK Techniques

-- Obfuscation of Source Client – this is done by using a list of known User Agents, and for every request that is constructed, the User Agent is a random value out of the known list
+- Obfuscation of Source Client – this is done by using a list of known User Agents, and for every request that is constructed, the User Agent is a random value out of the known list.

-- Stickiness – using some standard HTTP command to try and ask the server to maintain open connections by using Keep-Alive with variable time window
+- Stickiness – using some standard HTTP command to try and ask the server to maintain open connections by using Keep-Alive with a variable time window

-- no-cache – this is a given, but by asking the HTTP server for no-cache , a server that is not behind a dedicated caching service will present a unique page.
+- no-cache – this is a given, but by asking the HTTP server for no-cache, a server that is not behind a dedicated caching service will present a unique page.

 When the servers’ limits of concurrent connections are reached, the server can no longer respond to legitimate requests from other users.